IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

         The VMware licensing model has changed.
 All newly provisioned resources are entitled to the VMware Cloud Foundation bundle with "Enterprise Plus" licenses for VMware components.

     After acquiring VMware, Broadcom made many changes to the licensing of the VMware portfolio.
-Learn more abou the VCF for Classic licensing model <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_packaging-pricing#vmwaresol_packaging-pricing-impact" target="_blank">here</a>.
+Learn more about the VCF for Classic licensing model <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_packaging-pricing#vmwaresol_packaging-pricing-impact" target="_blank">here</a>.

 5. Explore the four (4) **Resource type** options for VCF on Classic.

     The descriptions that follow are from the **About** page in the IBM Cloud portal.
 Read the description of each **Resource type** to learn more and understand the differences so they can be explained to clients.